Techtonica/curriculum/pair-programming/pair-programming.md

 ### Group Practice

 1. Collaboratively come up with a list of questions to ask your pair partner before you begin a pair programming session together.
+Write these down for later reference.

 2. Collaboratively come up with a list of questions to ask your pair partner when you finish a pair programming session together.
+Write these down for later reference.

 ### Independent Practice

 1. Techtonica staff will assign pairs.
+Ask and answer the questions we came up with during the Group Practice.
 Work with your pair partner on this code challenge using [REPL.it](http://www.repl.it):

 Write a function called starString that takes in 2 parameters, a string and a character, and returns a string that has an asterix ` * ` in place of every occurrence of the input character in the original input string.
 For example, an input of "guitar" and "g" would return ` "*uitar" ` and an input of "swimming" and "m" would return ` swi**ing `.